What is a personal injury claim?

 Seeking legal aid

 The first thing that comes to mind before filing a claim is how to search and hire a personal injury attorney.
 The statutes of limitations tend to limit the time period for filing a claim in case of slip and fall injury.
-An attorney can review a personal injury case for free and efficient legal aid that can help achieve the claim in a relatively short span of time.
+A slip and fall attorney can review a personal injury case for free and efficient legal aid that can help achieve the claim in a relatively short span of time.